microsoft/vscode-livepreview/README.md

 ![no-workspace-preview](./release_notes/images/misc/no-workspace-preview.gif)

+Notes about workspace-less extension use:
-Note that linked files for these pages may not be correct if they are relative to a specific root (e.g. a project root).
+- Linked files for these pages may not be correct if they are relative to a specific root (e.g. a project root).

-Note that tasks do not work outside of a workspace, so a server will just launch in the background upon external preview when outside of a workspace.
+- Tasks do not work outside of a workspace, so a server will just launch in the background upon external preview when outside of a workspace.
+You can use the `Live Server: Force Stop Development Server` command to kill the server in this case.
 ## Prerequisites
 To use this extension, you must have [Node JS v14+](https://nodejs.org/en/download/).
 ## Running the extension